Azure/cortana-intelligence-shipping-and-distribution-forecasting/Technical Deployment Guide/Technical-Solution-Guide.md

 The solution "out of the box" takes the monthly historical data you provide, and predicts the demand broken out by three levels of hierarchy, customer, product and, destination.
 Therefore, the solution assumes:
   - a specific data schema (described in more detail below in [Data Schema](#data-schema) section),
   - a monthly demand time series.

+It should be noted that the time series forecasting does very basic data processing, like removing time series with missing information, or imputing unknown quantities.
+Other than that, no aggregation of the data or any other processing is done. **The data needs to be aggregated to the monthly level** prior to including it with the solution.

 A number of configurations can be made through the exposed solution parameters.
 These parameters are stored in the SQL table (described in the [Data Schema section](#data-schema)) and passed on to the Azure Machine Learning web service that generates the forecasts.
 Some of these parameters are the starting and ending dates of the historical demand, the number of periods to forecast, the structure of the hierarchy or grouping rules, and so on.